matthewmueller/pogo/Readme.md

 - [x] json type? whatever questions is
 - [x] Enums
 - [x] Fix up coerce
-- [ ] Test the models actually work
+- [x] Test the models actually work
-  - [ ] No Go errors
+  - [x] No Go errors
-  - [ ] Can actually perform actions on the DB
+  - [x] Can actually perform actions on the DB
+- [x] Only update files with an automated comment & are one of the specified templates

 --- Tonight ---

+- [ ] Finish up the CLI

+--- Later ---

 - [ ] Implement additional find, update, delete methods for unique fields
-- [ ] Only update files with an automated comment & are one of the specified templates
-- [ ] Finish up the CLI